vcwebio/conteco.controlplane.base/docs/CONTROLPLANE-API-BUILD.md

 __--deep__
 Rebuilds first the __base__ images recursively followed by the build of the actual image.

+__--exclude-external__
+This _--exclude-external_ flag force a recursive build of the base images recursively before building the container image.

 -----
 [`controlplane.base`](../README.md) >> `build` API - Full